 Managing disruption to people and productivity from the Coronavirus.

-The impact of COVID-19, as well current and preventative measures taken against it are a major workforce concern of businesses around the world today.
+The impact of COVID-19, as well as current and preventative measures taken against it are a major workforce concern of businesses around the world today.
 Many organisations are facing different challenges, including:

 COVID-19 significantly affects the established employment processes and routines.
 It’s a major challenge to quickly adapt to this extraordinary situation to the best benefit of the company and its workforce, all in compliance with the Swiss employment law framework.